xsdk-project/MathPackagesTraining2020/_lessons/krylov_amg/lesson.md

 <img src="arrow.png" width="30"> Make the required changes in the input file (starting from line 118) and compare the timings with the Jacobi case.

-{% include qanda question='Do you see an improvement?' answer='Yes, both number of iterations and time-to-solution are reduced.' %}
+{% include qanda question='Do you see an improvement?' answer='Yes.
+For symmetric Gauss-Seidel, the number of iterations decreases.
+For forward Gauss-Seidel for pre-smoothing and backwards Gauss-Seidel for post-smoothing, both number of iterations and time-to-solution are reduced.' %}

+{% include qanda question='Try increasing the number of MPI ranks to 2, 4, and 8, respectively.
+What happens?' answer='The number of iterations grows slightly.
+The solution time decreases.' %}

 {% include qanda question='Do you think that Gauss-Seidel is well suited for use on multithreaded architectures such as GPUs?' answer='No, because Gauss-Seidel is an inherently serial algorithm.' %}
 Hint: Have a look at the [Gauss-Seidel algorithm](https://en.wikipedia.org/wiki/Gauss%E2%80%93Seidel_method#Algorithm).

-{% include qanda question='Try increasing the number of MPI ranks.
-What happens ?' answer='No, because Gauss-Seidel is an inherently serial algorithm.' %}

 Another common smoother is a matrix polynomial, specifically, a Chebyshev polynomial.
 This type smoother has certain advantages over relaxation methods like Jacobi or Gauss-Seidel.